200percentmicky/chadmusic/docs/commands.md

 ### !help `[command]`

-??? abstract "Prefix command only."
+??? info "Prefix command only."

     This command is only available as a prefix command.